bengudro/dotfiles/README.md

 ```
 cd ~/code/dotfiles/
-git add .vimrc
+git add *
-git commit -m "Change .vimrc"
+git commit -m 'Change .vimrc'
 git push
 ```

-And next I am at my other machine, in order to fetch the latest copy of my .vimrc, all I would have to to is:
+And next time I am at my other machine, in order to fetch the latest copy of my .vimrc, all I would have to to is:

 ```